 * * *

 Are you hiding or do you let yourself get completely naked with God?
 He doesn’t want you to walk around with shame, so let it go!
-Come share your thoughts with us on our blog.
+Come share your thoughts with us.
 We want to hear from you! ~ Devotionals Daily